 Best Snorkeling on St John

-St John is one of the top Caribbean destinations for snorkeling.
+St John island is one of the top Caribbean destinations for snorkeling.
 With arguably the best shallow water snorkeling in all of the Virgin Islands – you’re sure to have a great experience.
 Our list of BEST SNORKELING IN ST JOHN provides first-hand knowledge on the best places to visit while you are on-island.
 You’ll find directions to each location – along with an informative snorkeling report, St John beach map and local tips – so you can decide which spots are right for you; and where to stay on St John.

 BEST SNORKELING ON ST JOHN

 Deserves it’s designation as the most popular snorkeling destination on St John.
 Beginning in the parking area for Annaberg Plantation – enjoy an almost 1.0 mi flat hike along Leinster Bay to reach Waterlemon Cay.
 Follow the Leinster Bay Trail until it splits.
 Bear left and follow the trail along the shoreline until you’re at a point closest to the Cay.
 Entry is rocky and snorkelers should be aware of urchins.
 Once in the water – head straight for across the narrow channel.
 This is where you’ll likely see large orange and yellow cushion starfish.
 Head counter clockwise to use the current to round the Cay.
 Along the way you’ll see beautiful hard and soft corals and a large variety of Caribbean tropical fish.
 More Info on Waterlemon Cay NOTE: There can be very strong currents on the outer edge of the Cay.
 Always snorkel with a buddy and never exceed your physical ability or experience.